-16Mb, Multiple I/O Serial Flash Memory ONE TIME PROGRAMMABLE Operations
+64Mb, 3V, Multiple I/O Serial Flash Memory ONE TIME PROGRAMMABLE Operations

+PROGRAM OTP ARRAY programs, at most, 64 bytes to the OTP memory area and one OTP control byte.
+When the operation is in progress, the write in progress bit is set to 1.
 The write enable latch bit is cleared to 0, whether the operation is successful or not, and the status register and flag status register can be polled for the operation status.
 When the operation completes, the write in progress bit is cleared to 0.